 Ms. Barrow-Klein received her Masters of Business Administration from George Mason University in Fairfax, VA and her undergraduate degree from George Washington University in Washington, DC.
 She has served on the boards of the Partnership for Supply Chain Management, InsideNGO, NetHope, Inc., Society for International Development Washington Chapter and Access Africa Fund.

-Anthony Brown is Senior Legal Counsel with Gavi, the Vaccine Alliance.
-With Gavi since 2005, as an innovative and solutions-oriented lawyer, Mr. Brown advises on the range of issues affecting a global health partnerships with over 9 billion in financing over its 5-year strategic period.
-He has been instrumental in the set up and operations of Gavi’s innovative financing mechanisms that have helped Gavi mobilize and channel more funding to immunization programmes in low-income countries and achieve predictability in funding streams.
+Anthony Brown is General Counsel with Resolve to Save Lives.
+Previously, Anthony worked at Gavi, the Vaccine Alliance.
+As an innovative and solutions-oriented lawyer, Mr. Brown has advised on a range of issues affecting global health partnerships.
+He was instrumental in the setup and operations of Gavi’s innovative financing mechanisms that have helped Gavi mobilize and channel more funding to immunization programmes in low-income countries and achieve predictability in funding streams.
 He co-led projects to increase efficiencies of Gavi’s governance and operational structure.
-And as a business partner to Gavi’s country programme team, he works with his clients to ensure maximum use of Gavi investments.

 From 2015 – 2016, Mr. Brown was on a secondment with the CGIAR System Organization, a global agricultural research partnership, where, as Acting General Counsel, he helped lead a major governance transition.
 Collaborating with Government funders and implementing partners, he also developed the organization’s new partnership financing agreements.
 Previous to Gavi, Anthony worked with a litigation law firm and he started his career in New York with the strategy consulting firm of Booz Allen & Hamilton.